cloudposse/github-authorized-keys/README.md

 ### Etcd Fallback Cache

-Authorization REST API use ETCD to temporary cache user's public keys.
-If github.com is not available command fallback to ETCD storage.

-Etcd endpoints param is optional, if not specify caching and fallback disabled.

-### Create users

-Linux users will be synchronized according to team members every 1 second

-In case of running in container you have to share host ``/`` into ``/{root directory}`` because  ``adduser`` command could differs on different Linux distribs and we need to use host one.
-Also that means you need to specify  sync-users-root param to point to that directory.
+The REST API supports Etcd as cache for public keys.
+This mitigates any connectivity problems with GitHub's API.
+By default, the caching is disabled.

-### Templating Commands
+### Command Templates

-Due to the differences between OS commands, the defaults might not work.
+Due to the vast differences between OS commands, the defaults provided might not work for you flavor of Linux.

 Below are some of the settings which can be tweaked.